PFH spectral invariants and $C^\infty$ closing lemmas: Invariance of PFH under Hamiltonian isotopy

 We note that there is a canonical symplectomorphism

 which is the inclusion on $M$, and which on the rest of \eqref{eqn:completedcobordism} is defined using the restrictions of the symplectomorphisms \eqref{eqn:sc4} for $H_1$ and $H_2$.

 {\em Step 2.\/} Suppose now that $\phi_{H_1}$ and $\phi_{H_2}$ are nondegenerate.
-Observe that $V=(\R\times \gamma)\cap M$ defines a 2-chain in the cobordism $M$ with $\partial V = \gamma_{H_2} - \gamma_{H_1}$.
-The cobordism $M$, together with the $2$-chain $V$, induces the desired map $\Psi_{H_1,H_2}$ in \eqref{eqn:Psi}, as a special case of a general construction of cobordism maps\footnote{This is related to the construction of cobordism maps on ECH in \cite[Thm.\ 1.9]{cc2}.} on PFH by Chen \cite[Thm.\ 1]{chen}.
-The PFH cobordism maps in \cite[Thm.\ 1]{chen} satisfy a composition property which implies assertion (a), and they commute with the $U$ maps, giving assertion (b).
+Observe that $S=(\R\times \gamma)\cap M$ defines a 2-chain in the cobordism $M$ with $\partial S = \gamma_{H_2} - \gamma_{H_1}$.
+The cobordism $M$, together with the $2$-chain $S$, induces the desired map $\Psi_{H_1,H_2}$ in \eqref{eqn:Psi}, as a special case of a general construction of cobordism maps\footnote{This is related to the construction of cobordism maps on ECH in \cite[Thm.\ 1.9]{cc2}.} on PFH by Chen \cite[Thm.\ 1]{chen}.
+Chen's cobordism map in this case is defined by composing the Lee-Taubes isomorphism \eqref{eqn:leetaubes} on both sides with a Seiberg-Witten cobordism map

+Here $r>>0$ and $\Gamma=[\gamma]\in H_1(Y_\phi)$.
+The map \eqref{eqn:swcm} is induced by a chain map which counts solutions to the Seiberg-Witten equations on $\overline{M}$ perturbed using $r$ times the symplectic form on $\overline{M}$, similarly to the way the differential on the right hand side of \eqref{eqn:leetaubes} counts solutions to perturbed Seiberg-Witten equations on $\R\times Y_\phi$.
+The PFH cobordism maps in \cite[Thm.\ 1]{chen} satisfy a composition property which implies assertion (a), and they commute with the $U$ maps, giving assertion (b); these properties follow from corresponding properties of Seiberg-Witten cobordism maps.

 {\em Step 3.} To prove assertion (c), we will use the fact from \cite[Thm.\ 1]{chen} that the map $\Psi_{H_1,H_2}$ satisfies a crucial ``holomorphic curve axiom''.
 We now state this property.